Matrix42AG/shim-review/README.md

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?
 *******************************************************************************
-Yes. all our components are signed with our vendor certificate.
+All our components are signed with our EV vendor certificate.

 *******************************************************************************
 ### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB)?